 Due to the update schedule, some Industry Exposure Databases do not reflect the most current industry exposures; this is particularly true for countries experiencing rapid economic growth.
 Many of our clients have therefore asked for factors, or indexes, that can be applied to total industry exposure and account for recent changes.
 Please see the documents at the links below for more information on industry exposure vintage dates and indexing.

-Industry Exposure Indexes, AIR vintage peril models
+Industry Exposure Indexes, Vintage by Country 2021

 Damage Function Development